Michael Phelps

 By Zahavit Paz

 “I had a teacher tell me that I would never amount to anything and I would never be successful.
 So it was a challenge and it was a struggle, but for me, it was something I’m thankful happened.
 And I’m thankful that I am how I am.
+I look at myself every day and I’m so proud and so happy of who I am and who I’ve been able to become.” – Michael Phelps

-Michael said many times that he attributes much of his success to his mother’s parenting skills.
 In fact, his mother, Debbie Phelps, claims that Michael didn’t always love sport of swimming.
 “When he was 7 years old, he didn’t want to put his face in the water.
 So I started him with a backstroke.”

 For anyone to become an Olympic swimmer, it requires focus, hard work, dedication and perseverance … all the characteristics rarely associated with a child with ADHD.